 It depends on the methodology used.
 For example there are refiners that would, at times, withdraw 9995 gold bars from the SGE, refine it into 9999 bars whenever there is profitable opportunity, and then deposit it back into SGE vault……

-Presumably there can be an arbitrage opportunity at the SGE if Au99.95 gold is an X percentage cheaper than Au99.99 gold.
+Presumably, there can be an arbitrage opportunity at the SGE if Au99.95 gold is an X percentage cheaper than Au99.99 gold.
 Such a spread would be a classic example of one of the contracts being under or overvalued relative to the other.

 I’m not a trader, but I can imagine a way to close the arbitrage through gold leasing.
 This is my theory: if a spread occurs Au99.95 is bought, concurrently Au99.99 (LAu99.99) is borrowed and immediately sold.
 Then the Au99.95 is withdrawn, refined into Au99.99 and returned to the lender.

-If the arbitrage described above can be closed inter alia depends on the speed to which a lease contract can be settled.
+If the arbitrage described above exists, inter alia depends on the speed to which a lease contract can be settled.
 If a spread occurs and the refiner has to wait 2 days before it can take delivery of Au9999, the arbitrage won’t fly.
 I’ve asked the ICBC gold lease desk what would be the fastest possibility to sign a lease contract.
 They told me usually it takes several days or weeks as the lessee’s credit rating must be determined.
 Though, for regular customers the lease ca be executed in one hour.

 It’s hard for me to say if arbitrage refining is really possible according to the aforementioned theory, because it depends on many variables and the established relationship between lessor and lessee.
 In addition, why would anybody sell Au99.95 if it was undervalued?
 In my opinion the argument that arbitrage refining inflates SGE withdrawals can be doubted.